 *Hire an ATV without a roll bar or helmets?
 NO way!
 Discuss how fragile your skull really is.

 *Learning opportunity for the children *Ride a camel in Morocco?
 YES!
 Climb on and hold on!

 *Rent a scooter or motorcycle to tour the city – though you have no experience, training, or safety gear?
 OMG – NO!
 Motorcycle safety is SO important.
 Always wear helmets!

 *Snorkel with guides and safety equipment? – YES!
 I’m personally terrified of the water and sharks, but if this is your thing go for it!
 I love the photos!

 *Renting bicycles or Segways with helmets? – YES!
 Our family had a Segway adventure and it is fun.
-Wear good shoes because standing in one spot on the stand makes tootsie’s sore!
+Wear good shoes because standing in one spot on the Segway can make your feet really sore!

 *Hiking? – YES!
 Hiking is a great way to talk and have wonderful conversations while getting some fresh air and exploring.
 Have the kids wear good shoes!
 We love low hiking shoes.

 Rule Number One when getting outside your comfort zone:

 Don’t fib or stretch the truth in order to participate.
 If a kiddo isn’t quite old enough or tall enough, the answer should be no. Safety guidelines and rules are made for a reason.